M-ElSherif/linux-basics-course/docs/07-Networking/02-DNS.md

     …
     ```

-  - Add the following to namserver to forward all other ping requests to 8.8.8.8 which is google's internet nameserver
+  - Add the following to DNS nameserver itself to forward all other ping requests to 8.8.8.8 which is google's internet nameserver
     ```bash
     Forward ALL to 8.8.8.8
     ```